chebon/greenshoe-challenge/readme.md

 This will Populate the roles in the database i.e  Role 1 and Role 2

-To initalize  inbuild server for laravel from work run
+To initalize  inbuild server for laravel from terminal run

 ```php
 php artisan serve